Communication of Patient Rights

 The patient’s family is involved in care, treatment and services to the extent permitted by the patient or the patient’s legally authorized representative, in accordance with law and regulation.

-A family member or representative of the patient’s choice and his or her physician will be promptly notified of the patient’s admission.
+A family member or representative of the patient’s choice and his or her provider will be promptly notified of the patient’s admission.

 As a patient or the legally authorized representative of a patient, you have the responsibility: